codewithmmak/RobotFramework-TestAutomation/README.md

     Unzip and save it in any location, but preferably in root directory of the framework.
     Add Environment Varable to System Variable path, in my case its `D:\MyWorkSpace\Drivers`

-### How to run Robot Script
+### How to run Robot Test Suite
 1. From CLI, go to the directory where you have saved your test case file.
+2. Then execute the following command `python -m robot TestSuite`

+### How to run single Robot Script
+1. From CLI, go to the directory where you have saved your test case file.
-2. Then execute the following command `python -m robot TestSuite/TestSuite.robot`
+2. Then execute the following command `python -m robot TestSuite/CreateAnAccountTest.robot`

 ### How to open RIDE
 1. Open Command Prompt